László Hudec: Biography

 Hudec was born in 1893 in Besztercebánya, Austria-Hungary (now Banská Bystrica in Slovakia).
-His father, György Hugyecz was a wealthy Magyarized Slovak architect, born in the nearby village of Felsőmicsinye (now Horná Mičiná), while his mother, Paula Skultéty was an ethnic Hungarian from Kassa (now Košice).
+His father, György Hugyecz was a wealthy Magyarized Slovak contracter-builder, designer and restorer, born in the nearby village of Alsómicsinye (now Dolná Mičiná), while his mother, Paula Skultéty was an ethnic Hungarian from Kassa (now Košice).
 He studied architecture at Budapest University from 1911 to 1914.
 As a patriot, Hudec volunteered to join the Austro-Hungarian Army after outbreak of World War I, but was captured by the Russian Army in 1916 and was sent to a prison camp in Siberia.
-While being transferred, he jumped from a train near the Chinese border and made his way to Shanghai, where he joined the American architectural office R. A. Curry.
+While being transferred, he jumped from a train near the Chinese border and made his way to Shanghai, where he joined the American architectural office R. A. Curry in 1918.

-In 1925, he opened his own practice, and was responsible for at least 37 buildings up to 1941.
+In 1922, he married Gisella Meyer, who had been born in Shanghai to a German father and a Scottish mother, and the couple soon had three children.
+While still in the Curry office he is credited with a number of designs including a mansion, a school, and the prestigious American Club.

+In 1925, he opened his own practice, and was responsible for at least 100 projects up to 1941.
+His work in the 1920s was largely in the classical or other revival styles.
+He made a number of trips to Europe including Hungary and Germany, and the United States.
+From 1930 some designs were in variations of Art Deco, influenced by American practice, and 1920s German Expressionist architecture.
+The Park Hotel is particularly influenced by American skyscrapers, with a stepped top reminiscent of the American Radiator Building, whereas the Sieh Yih Chapel has clear links to 1920s German churches, for instance those by Dominikus Bohm.